100askTeam/100ask_lvgl_docs/docs/details/widgets/table.rst

    <details>
      <summary>显示原文</summary>

-Tables, as usual, are built from rows, columns, and cells containing texts.
+Tables are built from rows, columns, and cells containing text.

-The Table object is very lightweight because only the texts are stored.
+The Table Widget is very lightweight because only the text strings are stored.
-No real objects are created for cells but they are just drawn on the fly.
+No real Widgets are created for cells --- they are just drawn on the fly.

-The Table is added to the default group (if it is set).
-Besides the Table is an editable object to allow selecting a cell with encoder navigation too.
+The Table is added to the default group (if one is set).
+Table is an editable Widget, allow selecting a cell with encoder and keyboard navigation as well.

 .. raw:: html